AI = Artificial intelligence

 AI today uses software that mimics very similarly to how the human brain actually works.
 It creates patterns of connections between the words similar to how neurons within our brain connect together.

 It is not programmed with any responses; instead, it is shown millions of books and web pages, mostly educational material such as pages from Wikipedia.
 This can take several months for the artificial brain to process.
-Because the training is often done across a large server farm on several thousand computers, the AI is able to cram a hundred of years learning within a week.
+Because the training is often done across a large server farm on several thousand computers, the AI is able to cram hundred years of learning within a week.
 While learning, it develops patterns from what it reads with the objective of predicting the rest of the text before it has finished reading it.
 This prediction objective forces the artificial brain to have to learn from what it is reading.
 It does not store what it reads; it can only store what it has learned.

 AI essentially becomes a functioning brain that no-one programmed.
 It’s difficult to interpret how it stores what it learned – a bit like trying to understand a person by looking at their brain cells.
 The people who build these AI models are doing lots of tests to find out all it’s capabilities, as they are not quite sure what they’ve created.
 The AI is not sentient, but because its knowledge is based on human knowledge, the resulting AI acts very much like a human.